Woman charged in deaths of 3 dogs freed on bail

 NEWPORT, R.I.
-(AP) - Police say a Rhode Island woman left three dogs in a car for an hour and 43 minutes on a day when the temperature soared to 93 and all three animals died.
+(AP) - Police say three dogs died after a Rhode Island woman left the animals in a car for an hour and 43 minutes on a day when the temperature reached 93 degrees Fahrenheit (34 degrees Celsius).

-Anne Garnett, of Jamestown, was freed on $10,000 bond after a court appearance Friday on charges including three counts of unnecessary animal cruelty.
+Anne Garnett, of Jamestown, was freed on $10,000 bail after a court appearance Friday on charges including three counts of unnecessary animal cruelty.
 She didn’t enter a plea.

-Jamestown police found two black Labrador retrievers and a keeshond in a car outside a grocery store at about 4 p.m.
-Sunday.
+Jamestown police found two black Labrador retrievers and a Keeshond in a car outside a grocery store Sunday afternoon.

 Police say the vehicle was running, but it appeared the air conditioning was not working.